edwards-bird-lab/museum-genomics/README.md

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfTAK3YdDZp33oym3lChU2kezQNqv-3HsBYxdfmh4Sa6Ua_IQ/viewform?embedded=true" width="640" height="603" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 **In progress**: If interest materializes and other researchers begin adding DOIs for relevant literature, I will work to automate the collation of a bibliography based on user submissions.
 I will share this bibliography through this webpage so that others can quickly and easily engage with peer-reviewed literature in this field.
+For now, you can view a running list of the submitted DOIs at [this Google Sheet](https://docs.google.com/spreadsheets/d/1hLBH_Qg5S8ygZjBP9h1dxILar2_rbKJy28xsu1NC92s/edit?usp=sharing).

 #### Museum Genomics Twitter Bot

 **In progress**: The plan here is to create an automated Twitter bot that will retweet relevant research based on keywords or hashtags, such as #MuseumGenomics.
 Depending on engagement, I may share a digest of relevant tweets using this webpage, which is a great way to highlight relevant work and source literature that may be of interest to the research community.
 Please check back for more details once this Twitter bot is created.

 ## Data files

+The raw data associated with several figures is described and linked below.
+An archive of this data repository has been created through Zenodo with an accompanying DOI, which can be accessed at [https://doi.org/10.5281/zenodo.5093841](https://doi.org/10.5281/zenodo.5093841).

 #### Figure 1.
 Historical Growth of Major Natural History Museum Cryogenic Collections (2010-2019)